docupike/docs/docs/admin/custom-categories.md

 ## Rights

 To create new custom Categories you need to have the `Rights > CMDB > Manage Categories` right.
-To assign new custom Categories to Clases you need to have `Rights > CMDB > Manage Classes`right.
+To assign new custom Categories to Classes you need to have `Rights > CMDB > Manage Classes`right.

 ## How to create a custom Category